On the wall-normal velocity variance in canonical wall-bounded turbulence: Discussion

 The same leading-order term $C{z^+}^{-1/2}$ has been used in previous spectrum-based estimates for the Reynolds-number dependence \citep{Perry1986}.
 However, the coefficient $C$ varies significantly across studies, including 0.65 \citep{Perry1986}, 1.55 (present), 4.37 \citep{Spalart1988}, and 5.58 \citep{Perry1990}.

-The $f_3(z^+)$ relation in Eq. \eqref{eq:f_z} is combined with $B_3 \approx 1.5 5\pm 0.1$ in Fig. \ref{fig:predictions}(\textit{b}) to evaluate the present findings against previous measurements of wall-normal variances.
-The literature measurements defined in the Fig. \ref{fig:predictions} caption are specific to $z/\delta =$ 0.1 at the limit of the logarithmic region and are shown relative to $u_{\tau z}$.
-There is close agreement with $B_3-f_3(z^+)$ across the included range of measurements.
-Most of the points are within the narrow uncertainty range corresponding to variability in large-scale energy seen in Fig. \ref{fig:cond_variances}(\textit{a}).
+The $f_3(z^+)$ relation in Eq. \eqref{Eq4_3} is combined with $B_3 \approx 1.5 5\pm 0.1$ in Fig. \ref{Fig7}(\textit{b}) to evaluate the present findings against previous measurements of wall-normal variances.
+The literature measurements defined in the Fig. \ref{Fig7} caption are specific to $z/\delta =$ 0.1 at the limit of the logarithmic region and are shown relative to $u_{\tau z}$.
+There is close agreement with $B_3-f_3(z^+)$ across the range of measurements, including for turbulent plane Couette flow which is not represented in the Table \ref{Tbl} cases.
+Most of the points are within the narrow uncertainty range corresponding to variability in large-scale energy seen in Fig. \ref{Fig6}(\textit{a}).
 The measurements outside of the dashed lines are all from laboratory experiments, which have a higher level of uncertainty due to challenges in measuring $w$ across all scales.
-A notable exception to the agreement in Fig. \ref{fig:predictions}(\textit{b}) is CICLoPE pipe measurements \citep{Orlu2017}, which are excluded here because the variances exceed 2 with local scaling and are considered to be an outlier.
+A notable exception to the agreement in Fig. \ref{Fig7}(\textit{b}) is CICLoPE pipe measurements \citep{Orlu2017}, which are excluded here because the variances exceed 2 with local scaling and are considered to be an outlier.

+To demonstrate the relative importance of the two terms in Eq. \eqref{Eq4_3}, the solid line in Fig. \ref{Fig7}(\textit{b}) represents $f_3(z^+)$ without the empirical $-3/2$ term.
+The higher-order correction representing the dissipative cutoff is significant for $Re_\tau \lesssim$ 1\,000 (i.e. $z^+ \lesssim$ 100 in the figure), but for $Re_\tau \approx$ 2\,800 its impact on the total wall-normal variance is less than 1\%, beyond which the $-1/2$ term representing the inertial subrange is dominant.

-In addition to Eq. \eqref{eq:f_z} aligning with measurements in Fig. \ref{fig:predictions}(\textit{b}), the asymptotic limit $B_3 \approx$ 1.55 is within the literature range $B_3 = $ 1.5 to 1.85 discussed in \S \ref{sec:intro}.
+In addition to Eq. \eqref{Eq4_3} aligning with measurements in Fig. \ref{Fig7}(\textit{b}), the asymptotic limit $B_3 \approx$ 1.55 is within the literature range $B_3 = $ 1.5 to 1.85 discussed in \S \ref{sec:intro}.
 In particular, the value closely aligns with $B_3 \approx$ 1.55 fitted to measurements in the atmospheric surface layer \citep{Garratt1992}, indicating agreement in the DNS extrapolation to much larger Reynolds numbers.
-Atmospheric measurements are not included as individual data points in Fig. \ref{fig:predictions}(\textit{b}) due to significant scatter resulting from uncertainties including non-stationarity, thermal effects, and instrument limitations.
+Atmospheric measurements are not included as individual data points in Fig. \ref{Fig7}(\textit{b}) due to significant scatter resulting from uncertainties including non-stationarity, thermal effects, and instrument limitations.
 While the agreement with atmospheric results is promising, more accurate measurements for $z^+ {\sim} O(10^5)$ are needed to improve confidence in the $B_3$ value.